top of page

 Jonathan in greenhouse.jpg

 Jonathan Tulutian Parmisa is a recent graduate of the Rift Valley Institute for Science and Technology (RVIST), located in Nakuru, 100 miles north of Nairobi.
 RVIST "prepares agricultural professionals to teach, lead, and serve the citizens of Kenya and beyond."
 Jonathan is passionate about teaching his Maasai community how to grow vegetables for themselves so that they are not so dependent on livestock.
 The long-standing drought has rendered traditional pastoralism almost impossible to maintain.
-The Maasai were formerly nomadic and had no agricultural practices, so Jonathan's work brings an entirely new and extremely valuable experience to the community. we will be using the greenhouse to cultivate a hardy species of rose for bee forage and later, for biofuel manufacture.
+The Maasai were formerly nomadic and had no agricultural practices, so Jonathan's work brings an entirely new and extremely valuable experience to the community.
+We will be using the greenhouse to cultivate a hardy species of rose for bee forage.

 Portrait 2.jpg